Pear Lake Winter Hut

 For current Weather and Road Conditions in Sequoia and Kings Canyon National Parks, call (559) 565-3341, and press 1.

-Please keep in mind that conditions are always changing.
+Please keep in mind that road conditions are always changing.
 We recommend that you visit the National Park Service website for current conditions.

 Important Reminders for Registered Hut Visitors: